javadroider/AlgoDSInJava/interview/concepts/Design Principles.md

 - A class or module should have only one reason to change.

 ### 2. Open/Closed Principle ###
-- The Open/Closed Principle states that code entities should be open for extension, but closed for modification.
+- Code entities should be open for extension, but closed for modification.
 - It's closed for modification, but it can be extended by, for instance, inheriting from it and overriding or extending certain behaviors.
-- It states that the design and writing of the code should be done in a way that new functionality should be added with minimum changes in the existing code.
+- The design and writing of the code should be done in a way that new functionality should be added with minimum changes in the existing code.
 The design should be done in a way to allow the adding of new functionality as new classes, keeping as much as possible existing code unchanged.
 - https://www.oodesign.com/open-close-principle.html